Wadeck/extension-jenkins-security/README.md

 ## Context / idea

+The Jenkins plugins are often maintained by multiple persons.
+When there is a security release in progress, the maintainer providing the correction would like to avoid the others to merge code, so that the merge cost can be pre-paid.

-As it's currently not possible to create a banner in a repository by using GitHub API, this browser extension is filling the gap.
+As it's [currently not possible](https://github.com/orgs/community/discussions/11478) to create a banner in a repository by using GitHub API, this browser extension is filling the gap.

+The idea is to simulate something similar to what was done for the [Dependabot alerts](https://github.blog/changelog/2022-10-28-yellow-security-vulnerability-repository-banner-is-being-removed/).

 By creating security advisories within GitHub, we can leverage this repository admin-only information, to share the information in a visible fashion.